 Have you looked at the periodic table lately?
 Titanium, Zinc and Oxygen are all on there – at least they were last time I checked.
 Together, they form Titanium Dioxide and Zinc Oxide, aka. ‘chemicals’.
 These are the key ingredients found in physical sunscreen.

-For this reason alone, calling one chemical and one physical is not accurate and instantly leads you to believe that the one referred to as ‘chemical’ must be bad for you.
+For this reason alone, calling one chemical and one physical is not accurate and instantly leads to the believe that the one referred to as a ‘chemical’ must be bad for you.
 It’s not true.
 Thinking about them in this way has led to many people misunderstanding how sunscreen really works to protect the skin.

 Absorption & Reflection